agituts/ollama-vision-model-enhanced/README.md

     ```bash
     ollama serve
     ```
+   Tips:

-   Tip: Keep this terminal window open as the server needs to run continuously.
+   - Keep this terminal window open as the server needs to run continuously.
 You may open a new terminal window for the next steps.
+   - Also, in Windows, you will need to exit any instance of Ollama running in the taskbar.

-8. **Launch the App**:
+9. **Launch the App**:

    - In a new terminal window (with your virtual environment activated), navigate to the project directory if you're not already there: